CCNYRoboticsLab/imu_tools/README.md

-imu_tools stack for ROS
+IMU tools for ROS
 ===================================

 Overview
 -----------------------------------

-This stack contains IMU-related filters and visualizers.
+IMU-related filters and visualizers.
+The stack contains:

+ * `imu_filter_madgwick`: a filter which fuses angular velocities, accelerations, and (optionally) magnetic readings from a generic IMU device into an orientation.

+ * `rviz_imu_plugin` a plugin for rviz which displays `sensor_msgs::Imu`
+messages

 Installing
 -----------------------------------